HMS Welshman (M 84)

 |Route||Malta - Alexandria|

-At 17.45 hours on 1 Feb, 1943, U-617 fired a spread of four torpedoes at a vessel identified as cruiser of the Dido class and observed two hits and a boiler explosion.
-At 17.55 hours, the ship capsized and sank by the stern after two hours.
+At 17.45 hours on 1 February 1943 U-617 fired a spread of four torpedoes at a vessel identified as cruiser of the Dido class and observed two hits and a boiler explosion.
+The ship capsized and sank by the stern after two hours.
 The victim was HMS Welshman (M 84) (Capt W.H.D.
-Friedberger, DSO, RN) which sank 35 miles east-northeast off Tobruk, Libya.
-Nine officers and 139 ratings were lost, also an unknown number of military passengers (among them two civilians and four aircrew members that had been badly burnt in a plane crash on Malta).
-Only a few survivors were rescued by HMS Tetcott (L 99) (LtCdr R.H.
+Friedberger, DSO, RN) which sank about 45 miles east-northeast off Tobruk, Libya.
+Eight officers, 144 ratings and 13 passengers, including two civilians and four air crew members that had been badly burnt in a plane crash on Malta.
+The commander, five officers and 112 ratings were picked up by HMS Tetcott (L 99) (LtCdr H.R.
 Rycroft, RN) and HMS Belvoir (L 32) (A/LtCdr J.F.D.
-Bush, DSC, RN).
+Bush, DSC, RN) after five hours and taken to Alexandria.
+Another six survivors were rescued by small craft from Tobruk.

 If you can help us with any additional information on this vessel then please contact us.